Cyclotomic $q$-Schur superalgebras: The Cyclotomic -Schur superalgebra

-This section devotes to introduce the cyclotomi $q$-Schur superalgebras and show that these (super)algebras are cellular algebras by given its cellular basis.
-We also establish the Schur-Weyl between the cyclotomic Hecke algebras and the cyclotomi $q$-Schur superalgebras at the end of the section.
+This section devotes to introduce the cyclotomi $q$-Schur superalgebra and show it is a cellular (super)algebra based on the description of homomorphisms between permutation supermodules. \begin{definition} The \textit{cyclotomic $q$-Schur superalgebra} is the endomorphism algebra